-- Mandatory, permitted and accessory uses may be developed through out the project, unless otherwise addressed in the following, provided the relevant standards herein are met: - The structured parking shall be constructed on Block 22 in the location shown on Concept Plan A, herein.

-- The first floor of the former Union Hotel Building on Block 22, Lot 4 shall be utilized for a hotel or commercial use. - c.
-The following uses shall be located on the first floor, along Main Street and along both sides of the plaza within 150 feet of Main Street: hotel, commercial, brewery, museum, art studio, and/or art gallery.
-Medical and professional offices, residential units, live work units, and education and training facilities shall not be located in this area. - d.
+- Mandatory, permitted and accessory uses may be developed through out the project, unless otherwise addressed in the following, provided the relevant standards herein are met: - The structured parking shall be constructed on Block 22 in the location shown on Concept Plan A, herein. - The first floor of the former Union Hotel Building on Block 22, Lot 4 shall be utilized for a hotel or commercial use. - c.
+The following uses shall be located on the first floor, along Main Street and along both sides of the plaza within 75 feet of Main Street: hotel, commercial, brewery, museum, art studio, art gallery, medical and professional offices, educational and training facilities and/or municipal facilities.
+Residential units and live work units shall not be located in this area.
+Medical and professional offices and education and training facilities shall not be located along Main Street. - d.
 Uses facing Spring Street and Bloomfield Avenue, on Block 22, shall be residential.
 Exceptions include a lobby or other residential accessory use.
-Additionally, a first floor commercial use of not more than 3,000 square feet may be located at the corner of Bloomfield Avenue and Spring Street (applicable to Block 24 only). - Uses facing Chorister Place, with the exception of not more than 170 feet from Main Street, shall be residential (including accessory uses) or structured parking.

-f.
-The following uses are permitted on Block 24: education and training facilities, multi-family and townhouse residential units, live/work units, medical and professional, structured parking, surface parking for not more than 50% of the Redevelopment Area in Block 24, and park and plaza.
+- Additionally, a first floor commercial use of not more than 3,000 square feet may be located at the corner of Bloomfield Avenue and Spring Street (applicable to Block 24 only). - e.
+Uses facing Chorister Place, with the exception of not more than 170 feet from Main Street, shall be residential (including accessory uses) or structured parking. - f.
+The following uses are permitted on Block 24: education and training facilities, multi-family and townhouse residential units, live/work units, medical and professional office, structured parking, surface parking, and park and plaza.